osyrisrblx/t/README.md

 **`t.map(keyCheck, valueCheck)`**\
 Checks all of a table's keys against `keyCheck` and all of a table's values against `valueCheck`

+There's also type checks for arrays and interfaces but we'll cover those in their own sections!

 ## Special Number Functions

 t includes a few special functions for checking numbers, these can be useful to ensure the given value is within a certain range.